Lecture notes on duality and interpolation spaces

 We will slowly work our way through many well known facts.
-In particular I will give a rather detailed proof of Calder\'on's famous duality theorem for his complex interpolation spaces, using an approach with some differences from his original proof.
-I believe that in some ways, despite its considerable length, my proof of that theorem is simpler than the original one, and draws attention to some hopefully useful details about Calder\'{o}n's interpolation spaces, which have not been presented quite so explicitly in previous papers.
+In particular I will give a rather detailed proof of Calderón's famous duality theorem for his complex interpolation spaces, using an approach with some differences from his original proof.
+I believe that in some ways, despite its considerable length, my proof of that theorem is simpler than the original one, and draws attention to some hopefully useful details about Calderón's interpolation spaces, which have not been presented quite so explicitly in previous papers.
+Among the new features in this second version of these notes are: